 In connection with neighborhood revitalization and addressing community needs, DHCD activities ranged from small business technical assistance to individual assistance to prevent homelessness.
-As part of our neighborhood investments over the past year, DHCD funded technical assistance for 3,564 small neighborhood businesses and completed construction on façade improvement projects for 73 small businesses.
+As part of our neighborhood investments over the past year, DHCD funded our non-profit partners to provide technical assistance for 3,564 small neighborhood businesses and to complete construction on façade improvement projects for 73 small businesses.
 As part of efforts to prevent homelessness, with ESG funds, emergency assistance was provided to prevent 123 households from becoming homeless and shelter was provided for 113 families in a family shelter.